History

 S. McKinley Ayers retired in 1963 after 40 years of service.
 Grant Ayers became the Superintendent of both NRLP and the Physical Plant and served in that position until the mid to late 1970s.

-Grant Ayers with light bulbs (right picture)
+Photo: Grant Ayers with light bulbs, circa 1950s

 In the late 1970s, NRLP ceased generating power and started purchasing electricity exclusively from Blue Ridge Electric Membership Corporation.
 Purchasing power became more economical than the cost to generate it.

-The 2000s and Beyond
+Early 2000s and Beyond

-NRLP presently has 26 employees to meet the needs of nearly 8,100 residential and commercial customers and continues to purchase its power from Blue Ridge Energy of Lenoir, NC.
 NRLP, a non-profit operating unit of Appalachian State University, serves the general area within Boone’s town limits.
 Today’s system includes more than 1,000 transformers and 200 miles of overhead and underground lines.

 As the first utility to serve northwestern North Carolina, NRLP established a tradition of responsible and prompt service meeting the ever-changing needs of Boone and its residents.
 In April of 2012, NRLP earned the Reliable Public Power Provider (RP3) recognition from the American Public Power Association.